-Between 16 weeks and 26 weeks is the best time to see the entire baby at once and to get gender determination (if desired).
+We are happy to give you the bonding experience with your baby anytime after 6 weeks.
+Between 15 weeks and 24 weeks is the best time to see the entire baby at once and to get gender determination (if desired).
 This produces a more exciting video because there is more room for your baby to move around and be active.
-Prior to 26 weeks, babies have not yet started putting on fat, so they won’t have that “Gerber Baby” look you might be expecting, however, you will get to see their entire body when they are moving.
+Prior to 26 weeks, babies have not yet started putting on fat, so they won’t have that “Gerber Baby” look you might be expecting in 4D, however, you will get to see their entire body when they are moving.
 It’s very exciting!

-For full-figured mothers, it is best to schedule between weeks 32 and 34 of pregnancy.
+For full-figured mothers, it is best to schedule between weeks 27 and 32 of pregnancy.

 After 36 weeks space can become an issue and it becomes more difficult to obtain high quality pictures.
 The baby may also be facing your spine, preparing for birth.

-**Please note: If you are having twins or multiples, the best time for you to have your ultrasound is between 23-27 weeks, however you can have an ultrasound as early as 18 weeks.
-Before 28 weeks is the best time to see your twins interacting with one another.
-Any later than this, there is less room for the twins to move making it more difficult to obtain good images.
+**Please note: If you are having twins or multiples, the best time for 4D face images is between 24-28 weeks.
+You are welcome to come anytime but there is less room with multiples which can make it more difficult to obtain good images.

 It’s best if you come with a comfortable shirt that you can raise easily.
 You will lie on a padded examining table and a small amount of warmed water-soluble gel is applied to the skin over your abdomen.
 The gel does not harm your skin or stain your clothes.
 A small device, called a transducer (or probe), is gently applied against the skin on your abdomen.
-You will be able to view the “still” 3D images and 4D “live” motion video of the baby on our large HD television screen, perfectly positioned for you and your family members.
-These pictures, or photos, will be saved to a CD-ROM in high-resolution .jpeg format that you will be able to print out, email, or post online.
-Depending on the package, you may also receive a DVD containing the entire ultrasound session.
-This is a perfect keepsake for you, your family, and your unborn baby.
+You will be able to view the baby on our large HD television screen, perfectly positioned for you and your family members.
+All packages come with thermal ultrasound images to take home.
+Depending on your package it may include high resolution digital images that will be sent to your phone or email through Tricefy.
+The images should be downloaded within 30 days and can be shared with unlimited friends or family for free.
+You will be able to print pictures, email, or post online.
+Some packages are come with professional grade 5×7 photos.
+These images make perfect keepsakes for you, your family, and your unborn baby.